Insight • UX

 Implementing gamification in a design system

-Gamification should be part of the design system, not bolted on.
+Gamification should sit inside the design system, not be bolted on afterwards.

 Design system considerations